 “Your parents still see you as a kid no matter how old you are,” she said.
 Her two older siblings, ages 27 and 29, also live at home.

-Sarah Obutor couldn't take it anymore so she made plans to return to college in the fall, planning to live on campus.
+Sarah Obutor couldn't bear it anymore so she made plans to return to college in the fall, intending to live on campus.
 She hoped to be able to find her own place after graduation.

 A 2022 study found that people who move back in with their families may experience some stress.

 Clark University psychology professor Jeffrey Jensen Arnett says young people are entering a new phase of life.
-In previous generations, people thought about marriage or having children, but most Gen Zers don't have those responsibilities.
+In previous generations, people thought about milestones such as marriage or having children, but most Gen Zers do not have these responsibilities.

 “It doesn't mean they're lazy or don't want to grow up, it's just that times have changed,” Arnett said.